ChrisArchitect/cnyc/_posts/2022-10-13-the-plot-thickens.md

 <br>
 <br>

-###### [^1]: Here at Cyberdelia NYC we are slightly skeptical as to the historical accuracy of October 13th due to a few continuity gaffes (Dade's watch and a printout with a different date) but we roll with the accepted timeline.😎
+[^1]: <p class="h6">Here at Cyberdelia NYC we are slightly skeptical as to the historical accuracy of October 13th due to a few continuity gaffes (Dade's watch and a printout with a different date) but we roll with the accepted timeline.😎</p>